SavageCore/new-retro-arcade-neon-attract-screen-tool/README.md

 #### Enable Extra Cabinet support

-This setting renders 35 videos instead of 30 as it is possible to [modify](http://steamcommunity.com/app/465780/discussions/0/343786195673222722/?ctp=3#c343786746013809985) the GameUserSettings file and enable the use of Attract Screens on AimBot cabinets within game.
+This setting renders 35 videos instead of 30 and modifies GameUserSettings file for you to enable the use of Attract Screens on AimBot cabinets within game.

+#### Max Duration (Seconds)

+Set maximum video length in seconds.
+Video will still only be as long as longest video file.

 ## Usage